 Where to Place Your Zapper for Maximum Effect

-• Avoid Competing Lights: For UV-based units, ensure there are no brighter lights nearby that could diminish the zapper’s effectiveness.
+- Avoid Competing Lights: For UV-based units, ensure no brighter lights are nearby that could diminish the zapper’s effectiveness.
 It works best when its UV glow is the most prominent light source.

 Essential Safety Tips